 • No child labour.

 • Payment of living wages.

 Compliance with this code forms part of their contract to supply our company.
 Any suppliers found to be in breach of the Modern Slavery Act will be asked to take immediate action to improve conditions.
 Business relationships may be terminated swiftly if the required improvement is not forthcoming.

-Approved by the Scotts & Co board on 12 March 2020.
+Approved by the Scotts & Co.
+Board of Directors on 9th August 2022

-Chairman – Scotts & Co
+Chairman – Scotts & Co.